who-else-but-arjun/Solar_Panel_dataset/README.md

-# Solar Panel Detection Project
+# Solar Panel Detection

-This project implements an object detection system for identifying solar panels in aerial imagery using YOLO (You Only Look Once) and various computer vision techniques.
-The project includes data exploration, implementation of fundamental object detection metrics, and model training/evaluation.
+This project implements an object detection system for identifying solar panels in aerial imagery using YOLO (You Only Look Once).
+The project also includes data exploration, implementation of fundamental object detection metrics, and model training/evaluation.

 ## Project Structure